Sjeiti/ronvalstarnl/src/data/markdown/post_react-styled-components-and-sass-less-variables.md

   headerColofon: photo by [Element5 Digital](https://unsplash.com/@element5digital)
   categories: code, CSS, HTML, JavaScript
   tags: React, CSS, Sass, Less
-  metaKeyword: React
-  metaDescription: A simple solution on how to use Sass variables in React styled-components.
+  description: A simple solution on how to use Sass variables in React styled-components.
 -->

 # React styled-components and SASS/LESS variables